Breadcrumbs

 image-20240604-122011.png

-Press Remove button to delete current measurement
+Press “Remove” button to delete the current measurement (if you do not want to keep it)

 image-20240604-121909.png